Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 * Damaged/Defective serial adapters: Try another serial adapter.
 * Cheap USB Hubs: Make sure you are using a qualitative USB Hub with enough power.
 * Raspberry Pi: Do not use a charger for powering the Raspberry Pi.
 Instead buy a power supply with enough power.

 ## Why is my `utils.py` always reset to default values?

+Probably you forgot to remove the USB/SD card with the `venus-data.tar.gz` after successful installation.
+Please delete the file or remove the USB/SD card.
+This is fixed with `>= v1.0.20230512`.

+## Why is the custom name lost after a reboot?

+This feature is only available in and after `v1.0.20230724beta`.

+## Why is my `utils.py` always reset to default values?